Prof. Michele Della Ventura, Music Academy 'Studio Musica', Italy

 Michele Della Ventura has also consulted on Big Data and Semantic Technology projects in Italy.
 Some of the projects include indexation of the symbolic level of musical text.

 He is currently involved in several researches related to technology supported learning for dyslexic students, learning through the use of social media and handheld technologies in a CLIL classroom and technology supported student music analysis and composition.

-Dr. Hui Yu, University of Portsmouth, the United Kingdom
+Prof. Hui Yu, University of Portsmouth, the United Kingdom